-When Walt Disney picked up this story in the 1960s, he too was aware of its powerful status as a creation myth of individual awareness and had his own agenda in accord with the hidden societies of which he also was a member.
-Retitling it ‘Snow white and the seven Dwarves’ he focusses on the twee and over dramatized the step mother such that we are distracted from the core message of personal awakening.
+When Walt Disney picked up this story in the 1960s, he too was aware of its powerful status as a creation myth of individual awareness.
+Walt had his own agenda, in accord with the hidden societies of which he also was a member.
+Retitling it ‘Snow White and the seven Dwarves’ he focussed on the twee, and over dramatized the step mother, such that we are distracted from the core message of personal awakening.
 In following this story you may wish to remove from your mind images of his parody and read the original Grimm’s tale.

 If we look more deeply into the Way of Truth and Love as practised by the Rosicrucians we see that images are used as a way to understand truths that cannot be pinned down in the scientific sense.
 Ultimately our ability to function well in the world is self generated and the way we see, the way we understand is equally important with empirical facts.
 Thus understanding this story through the images it offers in the context of the Rosicrucian/Alchemical world view of the brothers Grimm offers insights into the way of awakening.